BioMedIA/deepali/README.md

 # or: pip install .[all]
 ```

-When using Python >=3.9, note that there are as of May 2021 no binary wheels available on PyPI for VTK.
-This dependency must in this case be pre-installed with `conda install -c conda-forge vtk==9` in a conda environment created similar to below before executing above pip command.
+When using a recent Python version for which no binary wheels are available for VTK, this dependency must in this case be pre-installed with `conda install -c conda-forge vtk==9` in a conda environment created similar to below before executing above pip command.
+As of July 2021, VTK 9.0.3 is available on PyPI for Python 3.6, 3.7, 3.8, and 3.9.

 In order to use [conda] (e.g., [Miniconda]), we recommend to first create a new environment as follows